Cannabis Facility Construction — Nationwide

 osha.gov →NCIA

-The National Cannabis Industry Association publishes industry best practices for facility design, security, compliance, and sustainability that inform construction planning.
+The National Cannabis Industry Association publishes industry best practices for facility design and compliance.

 thecannabisindustry.org →ASTM Cannabis Standards

-ASTM International's D37 Committee develops consensus standards for cannabis laboratory design, testing facility requirements, and processing infrastructure.
+ASTM D37 Committee develops consensus standards for cannabis laboratory design and testing facility requirements.

-The Controlled Environment Agriculture Alliance provides resources on indoor growing facility design, environmental controls, and sustainability practices for cannabis and horticulture facilities.
+The CEA Alliance provides resources on indoor growing facility design and environmental controls.

-Each state has its own cannabis regulatory body (e.g., Colorado MED, California DCC, NJ CRC) with unique facility design, security, and licensing requirements that must be incorporated into construction documents.
+Each state has its own cannabis regulatory body (e.g., Colorado MED, California DCC, NJ CRC) with unique facility requirements.

 Cannabis Project Portfolio

-TCG has delivered cannabis facility construction, preconstruction, equipment procurement, and consulting services across the United States and internationally — from 480 SF extraction labs to 500,000 SF agricultural infrastructure projects.
+TCG has delivered cannabis facility construction across the United States and internationally — from 480 SF extraction labs to 500,000 SF agricultural infrastructure projects.

 How Much Does Cannabis Facility Construction Cost?